Charting the Conformal Manifold of Holographic CFT$_2$'s: Gauged Supergravities in D=3

 This choice aligns the $D=3$ supergravity with the coordinates that solve the section constraint in Exceptional Field Theory.
 For this reason, we take the ranges of the indices above as $\bar m\in\llbracket1,3\rrbracket$ and $\bar{\rm i}\in\llbracket4,6\rrbracket$.
 In this basis, the class of embedding tensors determining the half-maximal supergravities of interest are specified by the choice

 with

 and $\alpha\in \mathbb{R}^{+}$ a free parameter.\footnote{The sign of $\alpha$ only affects the chirality of the fermionic modes, and can be taken to be positive without loss of generality.
+Following the ten-dimensional uplifts, its range can in fact be restricted to $[0,1]$ (see eq.~\eqref{eq:alphatoinverse}).} For $\alpha\neq0$, this theory admits an uplift into ten-dimensional supergravities on $S^{3}\times S^{3}\times S^{1}$.
+As we will see in eq.~\eqref{eq: roundS3S3S1}, the ratio of the $S^{3}$ radii is then given by $\alpha$.
+For $\alpha=0$, the uplift is on $S^{3}\times {\rm T}^{4}$ and the sphere has unit radius, \textit{c.f.} eq.~\eqref{eq: roundS3T4}.

-Following the ten-dimensional uplifts, its range can in fact be restricted to $[0,1]$ (see eq.~\eqref{eq:alphatoinverse}).} The embedding tensor described in \cite{Eloy:2021fhc} can be obtained by taking the $\alpha\to0$ limit of \eqref{eq: so88Theta} and truncating $\SO(8,8)$ down to $\SO(8,4)$.
+The embedding tensor described in \cite{Eloy:2021fhc} can be obtained by taking the $\alpha\to0$ limit of \eqref{eq: so88Theta} and truncating $\SO(8,8)$ down to $\SO(8,4)$.
 For generic $\alpha$, the half-maximal supergravity in 3$d$ resulting from \eqref{eq: so88Theta} has gauge group

 which, for $\alpha=0$, reduces to

 with the remaining ${\rm SO(4)}$ becoming a global symmetry.

 One can verify that the $\rm SO(8,8)$ embedding tensor in \eqref{eq: so88Theta} does verify the quadratic constraint \eqref{eq: so88quadconstr} and also the compatibility conditions with maximal supergravity.
 In fact, it satisfies the stronger relations